Home » Cheesy Potato Breakfast Casserole

 unbaked cheesy hashbrown breakfast casserole in glass casserole dish on top of wood countertop

-Smooth out cheesy potato mixture, place dish in preheated oven.
+Smooth out cheesy potato mixture in an even layer, place dish in preheated oven.
 Bake time is 1 hour.
+Should be golden brown and bubbly.

 • Making ahead: This casserole is perfect for making one or even two days ahead.
 Cover the top of the casserole dish with plastic wrap and refrigerate overnight.
 If you place it in the oven cold, you may need an additional fifteen minutes of baking time.
 This makes this recipe perfect for holiday mornings and overnight guests.
 It’s always a crowd pleaser.

 • Add-ins: Turkey sausage, pork sausage, or any savory sausage is great if you want to add meat.
 Brown sausage and place it on a paper towel to remove as much grease as possible, then add it to the other ingredients.
 Another option is small pieces of ham.
 Use 1/2 pound of sausage or ham.
-Diced red bell peppers, or green pepper are also great options in this breakfast casserole.
+Diced red bell peppers, or green bell pepper are also great options in this breakfast casserole.
 Add 1 cup of diced peppers.
+You can also add a dash or two of garlic powder if you are into that sort of thing.

 • Cheese: Variety of cheese is flexible.
 You can add pepper jack cheese for a bit of a kick, colby jack, colby, monterey jack, and mild cheddar all work well in this recipe.
 I would suggest still using the sharp cheddar in combination with another cheese.